storageos/storageos.github.io/_docs/install/iso.md

     ![screenshot](/images/docs/iso/21-isopack.png)

-2. We will not be using automatic updates for this Beta build so please select the default "No automatic updates"
+2. We will not be using automatic updates for this Beta build so please select the default *No automatic updates*

     ![screenshot](/images/docs/iso/22-isoupd.png)